 A.S.
-Fraenkel introduces a new (s,t)-Wythoff's game which is the generalization of both Wythoff's game and a-Wythoff's game.
-Four new models of the restricted version of (s,t)-Wythoff's game, Odd-Odd (s,t)-Wythoff's Game, Even-Even (s,t)-Wythoff's Game, Odd-Even (s,t)-Wythoff's Game and Even-Odd (s,t)-Wythoff's Game, are investigated.
-Under normal or misère play convention, all its P-positions of these four models are given for arbitrary integers $s,t\geq 1$.
-For Even-Even (s,t)-Wythoff's Game, the structure of P-positions is given by recursive characterizations in term of mex function, which are just as Wythoff's sequence.
-For other models, the structures of P-positions are of algebraic form, which permits to decide in polynomial time whether or not a given game position (a,b) is a P-position.
+Fraenkel introduced a new (s,t)-Wythoff's game which is a generalization of both Wythoff's game and a-Wythoff's game.
+Four new models of a restricted version of (s,t)-Wythoff's game, Odd-Odd (s,t)-Wythoff's Game, Even-Even (s,t)-Wythoff's Game, are investigated.
+Under normal or misère play convention, all P-positions of these four models are given for arbitrary integers $s,t\geq 1$.
+For Even-Even (s,t)-Wythoff's Game, the structure of P-positions is given by recursive characterizations in term of mex function.
+For other models, the structures of P-positions are of algebraic form, which permit to decide in polynomial time whether or not a given game position (a,b) is a P-position.